 FGM AND THE LAW

-Additionally FGM is included as a form of Child Abuse in Children First National Guidance for the Protection and Welfare of Children, 2011.
+FGM is treated as a form of Child Abuse in Children First National Guidance for the Protection and Welfare of Children, 2011.

 The Criminal Justice FGM Act 2012 states: